hohler/Mensa-Webservice/README.md

 }
 ```
 The response contains the daily menu plan in the content attribute.
-In the attribute menus is a list of all available menus.
+The attribute menus is simply a list of all available menus.

 If the daily menu plan is not available you'll receive the following response message:
 ```